 The two stories seem unrelated for half the episode, although it does seem to be building toward a connection between the two.
-This is handle is quite a good way, with Data beginning to apparently having hallucinations while he was awake as well.
+This is handled in quite a good way, with Data beginning to apparently have hallucinations while he was awake as well.

 The dream sequences and the bleeding over of these images into “the real world” are handled quite well.
 Brent Spiner really carries the episode as Data.
 His emotionless response to images which are quite disturbing, as well as his actions during his apparently waking hallucinogenic state.
 At the same time, he infuses the episode with a bit of humor when he asks Worf to take care of his cat for him.
 Data is afraid of hurting the animal during another “waking dream state”.